jakkie747/demo/CLONING_GUIDE.md

 ---

-## **Part 5: Deployment**
+## **Part 6: Deployment**

 Once all the changes are made, you are ready to deploy the new app.
-The process will be the same as for this app, but it will now be connected to your new Firebase project, creating a completely separate and independent application for the new school.
+The deployment process will be the same as for this app, but it will now be connected to your new Firebase project, creating a completely separate and independent application for the new school.

 You've now successfully cloned the application!